cellml/libcellml/docs/tutorials/solver/solver.rst

 C profile solver
 ================
-In C++ you can use the code provided in the :code:`tutorials/solver` directory to build your generated code into a runable simulation.
+In C++ you can use the code provided in the :code:`tutorials/solver` directory to build your generated code into a runnable simulation.
 To use the package just follow the instructions below.
 You will need to download: